-Workflow automation in project management can be used to automate tasks such as creating task lists, assigning tasks to team members, tracking progress, and sending reminders.
+For project managers, workflow automation use cases can include creating task lists, assigning tasks to team members, tracking progress, and sending reminders.
 In addition, workflow automation can also be used to create reports and track project costs.

-Here are some examples of workflows to automate in project management:
+Here are some examples of workflow automation in project management:

 - When a task is beyond its due date and is not marked finished, send a notification to the task owner and send follow-ups every 2-days until finished.